postcss/autoprefixer/README.md

 in Visual Studio 2013 by using the [Web Essentials 2013] plugin (since the 2.2 version).

-To add this functionality in the Visual Studio 2013 you need to do the following
+To add this functionality in the Visual Studio 2013 (Update 2 or later) you need to do the following steps:
-steps:

-1. Download and install the Microsoft Visual Studio 2013 Update 2 or later.
-2. Download and install the [Web Essentials 2013 for Update 2].
+1. Download and install the [Web Essentials 2013 for Update 2].
-3. Choose a `Tools` → `Options` → `Web Essentials` → `CSS` menu item
+2. Choose a `Tools` → `Options` → `Web Essentials` → `CSS` menu item
-4. In the `Enable Autoprefixer` box specify a value equal to `True`
+3. In the `Enable Autoprefixer` box specify a value equal to `True`

 <img src="http://i.imgur.com/X9sBBF8.png" width="700" alt="Autoprefixer options in the Web Essentials 2013" />